soundpress/RulesOfNYC/docs/c13/index.rst

    (i) The Department may charge a fee not to exceed $100.00 for each application.

-   (ii) Signs shall be posted in accordance with § 10-12 of these rules and shall state: "SMOKING PERMITTED.
+   (ii) Signs shall be posted in accordance with 24 RCNY § 10-12 and shall state: "SMOKING PERMITTED.
 THIS IS A MEMBERSHIP ASSOCIATION WHICH IS REGISTERED WITH THE NEW YORK CITY DEPARTMENT OF HEALTH AND MENTAL HYGIENE IN ACCORDANCE WITH THE NEW YORK CITY SMOKE-FREE AIR ACT."

 (d) The entity shall notify the Department, in writing, no later than ten (10) business days after any change in the employee information entered on the application for registration, or if any persons are engaged as "employees" to perform work or render any services on any premises controlled by the entity.
 It is a violation of these rules and grounds for revocation of the registration if the entity engages any employees to perform work or render any services on such premises.